-Computer Numerical Control, or CNC, technology is a method of controlling tooling capabilities and industrial machines using advanced software and computer systems.
+Computer Numerical Control technology is a method of controlling tooling capabilities and industrial machines using advanced software and computer systems.
 The family of CNC machines includes manufacturing equipment of all kinds — welding, milling, and stamping can all be monitored and conducted with CNC systems.

 Common CNC machines include cutters, routers, grinders, and turners in addition to welders and mills.
 No matter the process, CNC technology allows manufacturers and engineers to craft extremely precise, complex parts from a full range of materials.